-In 2019, The Salvation Army Hampton Roads Area Command will put out kettles on the first Friday in November.
-Volunteers interested in ringing a bell, setting up a special group or competitions can sign-up via link below or contact Volunteer Coordinator, Shelby Hunt.
+In 2021, The Salvation Army Hampton Roads Area Command dispatch kettles on the first Friday in November.
+Volunteers interested in ringing a bell, setting up a special group, or competitions can sign-up by visiting RegisterToRing.com or contact Amie Holman.

 The History of Red Kettles